HELEN BURNS SHARP

 MILLIONS of DOLLARS "FORGIVEN"

-Chattanooga is home to a new grassroots movement organized by residents who believe we can and should reform our "system" for granting property tax breaks.
+Chattanooga is home to a new grassroots movement organized by citizens who believe we can and should influence our local elected officials to reform the current "system" for granting property tax breaks.
 This broad-based coalition calls itself "ATM" (Accountability for Taxpayer Money).
-The effort began with the Black Creek TIF and then expanded to included PILOTs.
+The effort began with Chattanooga's first TIF and then expanded to included PILOTs.
 Our efforts have attracted national attention, with stories by the Associated Press (AP) and the Atlanta Journal-Constitution and interviews by the Wall Street Journal and the German media company, Deutsche Welle.

-Chattanooga has approved one project using tax increment financing (TIF), a $9 million bond (plus interest) for a road up Aetna Mountain in a golf course community.
-In the summer of 2015, three years after this project was approved, the City adopted policies and procedures to guide the review and decision-making for future TIF requests.
+Chattanooga has approved one project using tax increment financing (TIF), a $9 million bond (plus interest) for a road.
+In the summer of 2015, the City adopted policies and procedures to guide the review and decision-making for future TIF requests.
 Progress.

 Payment-in-lieu of tax (PILOT) agreements are the most popular tax break tool locally.
 While we have only one TIF at present, about sixty (60) PILOT agreements are currently on the books.
 Most last about 10 years; some last up to 30 years.